Emute-Lab-Instruments/Myriad/readme.md

 ln -s [path to this repo]/arduino_libmyriad/
 ```

-You need to install the TFT_eSPI library, and configure to use the following driver in Arduino/libraries/TFT_eSPT/User_Setup_Select.h by making this edit:
+You need to install the Emute Lab Instruments fork of TFT_eSPI library, and configure to use the following driver in Arduino/libraries/TFT_eSPT/User_Setup_Select.h by making this edit:

 ```
 //#include <User_Setup.h>           // Default setup is root library folder